Belgium in the Eurovision Song Contest 2015: Internal selection

-The Belgian entry for the 2015 Eurovision Song Contest was selected via an internal selection by RTBF.
-On 3 November 2014, the broadcaster announced that they had selected Loïc Nottet to represent Belgium in Vienna.
+RTBF internally selected its entry for the Eurovision Song Contest 2015.
+On 3 November 2014, the broadcaster announced that they had selected Loïc Nottet to represent Belgium.
 Nottet was the runner-up in the third series of the reality singing competition The Voice Belgique.
 On 10 March 2015, RTBF held a press conference at the Maison de Vienne in Brussels where it was announced that Loïc Nottet would perform "Rhythm Inside" at the contest.
 The song was written by Loïc Nottet himself along with his coach Beverly Jo Scott in The Voice Belgique, and was selected by RTBF together with Nottet's record company Sony Music Entertainment.
 "Rhythm Inside" was presented to the public on the same day during the VivaCité radio programmes Le 8/9 and Le 5 à 7, while the official music video, directed by Josh Brandão and Nicolai Kornum at the BlitzWerk studio in London, was broadcast as well on the same day before one of the live shows of the fourth series of The Voice Belgique on La Une.